Unfortunately, a crockpot will eventually need to be cleaned like all appliances. Clean a crock pot insert and base using the easy steps below.

 Considerations Before You Clean Your Slow Cooker

-Before starting to clean a crock pot, the first thing to consider is what kind of crock pot you have.
-The most common type has the metal part as the base of your crock pot inside this is the slow cooker’s heating element and other electrical components.
+Before cleaning a crock pot, the first thing to consider is what kind of crock pot you have.
+The most common type has the metal part as the base of your crock pot.
+Inside this is the slow cooker’s heating element and other electrical components.

 The inside of the cooker is generally a removable stoneware pot, which is made of glazed ceramic and typically has a removable liner.
 These crocks are dishwasher-safe, making them very easy to clean.